-Starbucks UK announced this week that their most famous autumn-inspired beverage - the pumpkin spice latte - is returning to cafes across the UK from 5 September 2019 - earlier than ever before.
+Last year, Starbucks UK announced their most famous autumn-inspired beverage - the pumpkin spice latte - would be returning to cafes across the UK from 5 September - earlier than ever before.
+In 2020, it looks like the trend is continuing, with the hot drink already available in most UK Starbucks up and down the lands.

-The coffee-equivalent of that dotty dress from Zara, this autumn-flavoured favourite is not only back, it's bringing some ice cold friends along the way...perhaps a nod to the fact that the drink is arriving so early you won’t even be out of your summer wardrobe just yet.
+This autumn-flavoured favourite is not only back, it's bringing some ice-cold friends and a new vegan buddy with it this time... perhaps a nod to the fact that the drink has arrived so early you won’t even be out of your summer wardrobe just yet.

-Along with the traditional PSL, customers will also be able to purchase the iced pumpkin spice latte, a frappuccino pumpkin spice latte and a pumpkin spice macchiato.
+Along with the traditional PSL, customers are also able to purchase the iced pumpkin spice latte, a frappuccino pumpkin spice latte and a pumpkin spice macchiato.

 If you're of an inquisitive mind you might have more queries on this legendary drink.
 We've answered the most Googled topics below to help satisfy your questioning mind.